 Default emission factors

 Default emission factors for Tier 1 are given in this section.
-Table 3-1 provides technology-specific emission factors for uncontrolled emissions from rotary kilns.
-The data are taken from US EPA (1993) and applicable for the USA.
+Table 3-1 provides emission factors for emissions from a rotary kiln incinerator equipped with spray dryer or fabric filter.

-Users of the Guidebook are advised to consider that from country to country the composition of the incinerated waste may vary due to differences in waste definitions and fractionation.
+Users of the Guidebook are advised to consider that from country to country the technology applied and the composition of the incinerated waste may vary due to differences in waste definitions and fractionation.
 This could lead to country-specific emission factors that are not comparable to those of other countries.

+If in some countries, clinical waste incineration occurred without any air pollution control systems, Tier 2 emission factors referring to uncontrolled incineration can be used.

-Table 3-1 Tier 1 emission factors for source category 5.C.1.b.iii Clinical waste incineration, uncontrolled rotary kiln incinerator
+Table 3-1 Tier 1 emission factors for source category 5.C.1.b.iii Clinical waste incineration, rotary kiln incinerator equipped with spry dryer or fabric filter